Saoirse-Monica Jackson pictured in new role as 'Misia' in Netflix’s ‘The Decameron’

 and live on Freeview channel 276

-Described as a ‘soapy dark comedy,’ Netflix outlined how the series ‘examines the all-too-timely theme of class struggles in the season of a pandemic, as a cast of misfits tries to outlast the bubonic plague pandemic in 1348 Florence’.
+Described as a ‘soapy dark comedy,’ Netflix says the series ‘examines the all-too-timely theme of class struggles in the season of a pandemic, as a cast of misfits tries to outlast the bubonic plague pandemic in 1348 Florence’.

 Saoirse-Monica recently posted about the show on her Instagram account and called creator Kathleen Jordan ‘sensational’.